 - Family/local Quan Chay restaurants, there are 2 on Ngo Duc Ke 22 where it meets Xuan 68

-I love these Hue vegetarian restaurants so much that I created a free printable guide to Hue vegetarian restaurants.
+I loved my vegan eating adventure in Hue so much that I created a free printable guide to vegan and vegetarian restaurants in Hue.
+Grab it now!
 It includes maps and the addresses of all the places I mention in this post!

 Best Hotels in Hue Vietnam